noaa-rsd/CUSP_Ruler/README.rst

 3. Clip reference shoreline with CUSP buffer
 ++++++++++++++++++++++++++++++++++++++++++++
-The reference shoreline are clipped with the CUSP buffer using the Geopandas intersecion method.
+The reference shoreline is clipped with the CUSP buffer using the Geopandas intersecion method.

 4. Measure geodesic lengths of clipped reference shoreline
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++